 During the year ended April 30, 2016, Taylor Community entered into a Professional Management Agreement with a management company.
 Under this agreement the management company assumes responsibility, as an agent of Taylor Trustees, to serve as the manager of Taylor Community.
 In connection with the agreement they will recommend and regularly evaluate policies and goals of Taylor Trustees, implement the policies, budgets, directives and goals for Taylor Community established by Taylor Trustees, manage day-to-day operations of Taylor Community in accordance with Taylor Trustees policies, directives and goals, provide Taylor Trustees with relevant information as to past operations, and make recommendation as to the future operation of Taylor Community.
 The management company shall act under the policies, direction and control exercised by the Board of Trustees of Taylor at all times.
-Total amount paid to the management company during the year ended April 30, 2016 amount to \$263,217.
-This agreement is in effect through October, 2020 but includes a no cause termination clause that can be used by either party with 60 days written notice.
+Total amounts paid to the management company during the years ended April 30, 2017 and 2016 amounted to \$350,196 and \$263,217, respectively.
+This agreement was in effect through October, 2020 but included a no cause termination clause that can be used by either party with 60 days written notice.